-Carol Topp, CPA, is a Certified Public Accountant (CPA) as well as an author and specializes in tax preparation, small/micro business accounting, and nonprofit accounting.
-She has presented numerous workshops on money management, business start up, taxes, budgeting and homeschooling to various writers groups, community, church and homeschool organizations.
-Carol was born and raised in Wisconsin and graduated from Purdue University with a BS in Engineering.
+Carol Topp, CPA, is a Certified Public Accountant (CPA) and author who specializes in tax preparation, small/micro business accounting, and nonprofit accounting.
+Carol was born and raised in Wisconsin and graduated from Purdue University with a degree in Engineering.
 She worked for the US Navy as a cost analyst before obtaining her CPA license in 2000.

-Carol is a member of the National Association of Tax Professionals (NATP), the tax expert for the National Association of Independent Writers and Editors (NAIWE) and a member of the Ohio Society of CPAs Speakers Bureau and has presented numerous workshops on money management, business start up and taxes to writers groups and community organizations.
+Carol is a member of the National Association of Tax Professionals (NATP), the tax expert for the National Association of Independent Writers and Editors (NAIWE) and the Ohio Society of CPAs Speakers Bureau and has presented numerous workshops on money management, business start up, taxes, and budgeting to various community, writers, and nonprofit organizations.

-Carol Topp has been married to her husband, Dave, for 28 years and they have two daughters.
-She lives with her family in Cincinnati, Ohio where they enjoy reading, traveling, art museums, hiking, their church and homeschooling.
-Carol’s daughters were both homeschooled through high school graduation.
+Carol Topp has been married to her husband, Dave, for 30 years and they have two daughters.
+She lives in Cincinnati, Ohio where she enjoys traveling, art museums, hiking and books!